openHPI/moocmonitor/README.md

 TODO:
-- Login and store token in app
+- Login and store token in app (done)
 - Append token header to all API calls if user logged in
 - Have a service that lets the user know if he is logged in or not
 - Fix ember crash on window going fullscreen
 - Auto Update
-- Move Repo to github.com

 Planed Content of the app: